lazarus4/Beforth/architecture/VM.md

 The assembler uses blank delimited tokens to assemble the instructions.
 Tokens are looked up in a wordlist and executed, or converted to a number.
 The token names are listed below:

 ### opcode6
-Opcodes that route k to the ALU:
+Opcodes that route k to the ALU and usually store to T:
 - `0` **T+K**  Add
 - `1` **T&K**  Bitwise AND
 - `2` **T|K**  Bitwise OR